-Japanese, Giant and their hybrid Bohemian Knotweed are all closely related rhizomatous, woody shrubs with hollow stems and showy flowers.
+Japanese, giant, and their hybrid Bohemian knotweed are all closely-related rhizomatous, woody shrubs with hollow stems and showy flowers.
 Dense colonies of these highly invasive plants form due to their vigorous growth and ability to reproduce vegetatively through rhizomes and stems.
 Large infestations are extremely difficult to eradicate.
-Knotweed species can reach 12 plus feet and have more than 40 stems per plant.
-Erect stems often arched at the top of the plants are grooved, thick and swollen at the nodes.
+Knotweed species can reach more than 12 feet in height and have more than 40 stems per plant.
+Erect stems are often arched at the top of the plants, and are grooved, thick, and swollen at the nodes.
 Stems are green to reddish-brown.
-Escaped ornamental which thrives in disturbed, moist soils.
-Spreads easily through waterways carrying root and stem fragments.
+Knotweed is an escaped ornamental which thrives in disturbed, moist soils.
+It spreads easily through waterways which can carry root and stem fragments.

 Height of mature plants

 These three species can be differentiated by close examination of their leaves.
 Japanese knotweed has alternate, leathery, thick, oval shaped leaves that are sharply tipped and square across the base.
 The leaves have few hairs, are 4-5 inches long on the stalks, and are sometimes reddish.
 Giant knotweed has alternate, leathery, lanceolate shaped leaves (pointed at both ends) with a heart shaped base.
 These leaves are 12 inches across and 18 inches long on stalks, but can reach up to 2.5 feet long.
 There are few hairs on the underside veins and on the margins.
 Bohemian knotweed leaves have characteristics of both Japanese and Giant.
 They are bluntly tipped and usually have a square base.